Swimming Upstream: How to Share Your Family's Media Standards with Other Parents

 - Good Pictures, Bad Pictures—I’ve loaned these books out many times!
 Bridging the conversation about pornography can feel so daunting, but Kristen has made it so doable with her books.
 Keep these both on hand to use in your own home and to share with other parents.

-- Creating a Tech-Healthy Family—Five years ago, I wasn’t sure where to start in safeguarding my kids in a digital world.
+- Creating a Tech-Healthy Family—Eight years ago, I wasn’t sure where to start in safeguarding my kids in a digital world.
 As a former teacher, I created simple lesson plans to prepare my kids and now they are available for all parents.
 These are our 10 must-have conversations so you can worry less about technology and connect more with your kids.

 - Glow Kids—Do your kids or kid’s friends play video games?
 You must read this one and share it.